knative/docs/docs/eventing/broker/_index.md

 weight: 60
 type: "docs"
 showlandingtoc: "false"
+aliases:
+  - docs/eventing/broker/alternate
 ---

 Brokers are Kubernetes [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that define an event mesh for collecting a pool of [CloudEvents](https://cloudevents.io/).
 Brokers provide a discoverable endpoint, `status.address`, for event ingress, and triggers for event delivery.
 Event producers can send events to a broker by POSTing the event to the `status.address.url` of the broker.

-Event delivery mechanics are an implementation detail that depend on the configured [broker class](./configuring-brokers/#configuring-the-default-broker-class).
+Event delivery mechanics are an implementation detail that depend on the configured [broker class](./configmaps/broker-configmaps/#broker-class-options).
 Using brokers and triggers abstracts the details of event routing from the event producer and event consumer.

 <img src="images/broker-workflow.svg" width="70%">